-We have audited the financial statements of Ards Building Products (Manufacturing) Limited for the year ended 31 December 2018 which comprise the Statement of Comprehensive Income, the Balance Sheet, Statement of Changes in Equity and the related notes 1 to 11, including a summary of significant accounting policies.
+We have audited the financial statements of Ards Building Products (Manufacturing) Limited for the year ended 31 December 2019 which comprise the Statement of Comprehensive Income, the Balance Sheet, Statement of Changes in Equity and the related notes 1 to 12.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS101 'Reduced Disclosure Framework' (United Kingdom Generally accepted Accounting Practice).